-- -- Skip to Main Content

 • A durable power of attorney is a written document that remains valid even if you become unable to make your own decisions.
 It allows you to appoint an agent to manage your financial affairs or conduct other business for you during incapacitation or when you are otherwise unable to act in your own best interests.

-• Durable powers of attorney may be general (allowing your agent to perform any act which may be legally done by you) or limited (specifying which activities or events, such as selling property or making healthcare decisions, are allowable).
+• Durable powers of attorney may be general (allowing your agent to perform any act that may be legally done by you) or limited (specifying which activities or events, such as selling property or making healthcare decisions, are allowable).

-• When creating a durable power of attorney, you must select an agent to act on your behalf — someone you trust to carry out your wishes and manage your financial affairs.
+• When creating a durable power of attorney, you must select an agent to act on your behalf --- someone you trust to carry out your wishes and manage your financial affairs.

 • A medical power of attorney (or patient advocate designation, durable power of attorney for healthcare, or healthcare proxy) is a limited durable power of attorney created for the purpose of appointing an agent to make important healthcare decisions in the event of your incapacitation.